Profunctor Optics, a Categorical Update: Examples of optics

-Applicative functors form a \Vt{category} of monoids \(\App\).
 Alternatively, they are lax monoidal \Vt{functors} for the cartesian structure.
-It is a basic result in category theory~\cite[\S VII, Theorem 2]{maclane78} that, as the category \([\V,\V]\) has denumerable colimits and Day convolution distributes over them, the free applicative functor can be computed as \(I + F + F^{\ast 2} + F^{\ast 3} + \dots\).
+It is natural to ask what is the optic associated with applicative functors.
+We know from a basic result in category theory~\cite[\S VII, Theorem 2]{maclane78} that, as the category \([\V,\V]\) has coproducts indexed by the natural numbers, and Day convolution distributes over them, the free applicative functor can be computed as the colimit \((I + F + F^{\ast 2} + F^{\ast 3} + \dots)\).
+Having characterized free applicative functors, computing their associated optic amounts to an application of coend calculus.

 \begin{definition} A \textbf{kaleidoscope} is an element of

 \end{definition}

 \begin{proposition} Kaleidoscopes are optics for the action of applicative functors. \end{proposition} \begin{proof} Let \(\U \colon \App \to [\V,\V]\) be the forgetful functor from the category of applicatives.